 As you draft, make notes in square brackets wherever there is something you need to fill in later.
 For example:

 ‘[The tense shootout finishes and the party makes their way to the designated evacuation area]’.

 Small gaps are fine in a rough draft.
 Once you have the broader arc of the story in place, it will be easier to find appropriate links.
 There’ll be more to foreshadow, too.

 5: Divide tasks into smaller units

 One of the big dangers of writing a book fast for a challenge like NaNoWriMo is having unattainable or unrealistic goals.
 If you say ‘I’m going to write 10, 000 words a day’, it’s possible you’ll achieve this target.
 Yet it’s equally possible you’ll burn out.
 Instead, set yourself small, manageable tasks that still bring certain reward.
 Writing a paragraph.
 A page.
 A scene summary.
 Writing in small increments has many benefits:

 - It’s easier to fit in writing sessions around a busy schedule

 - You don’t waste productive time working when you are over-tired and not thinking clearly

-- The task appears more manageable, reducing the impulse to procrastinate
+- The task feels more manageable, reducing the impulse to procrastinate

 The size of the unit you work on each time depends wholly on you.
 Some writers swear by the Pomodoro technique – writing for 25 minutes followed by a five minute break.
-For Now Novel, we purposefully made the length of the writing extracts members can submit for feedback 500 words.
-This facillitates ease-of-writing and ease-of-reading.
-A member recently shared that he writes one 500-word scribble per day and that this length has made it easier to stick to this disciplined routine.
+For Now Novel, we purposefully made the length of the writing extracts members can submit for feedback 800 words.
+This facilitates ease-of-writing and ease-of-reading.
+A member shared that he writes one 800-word scribble per day and the length made it easier to stick to a disciplined routine.